 After a certain age (probably around 40), you may find that you need some visual assistance while reading.
 This is a completely normal phenomenon!
 And then you need to find a suitable pair of reading glasses for yourself to solve this problem.
 But readers aren’t for everyone, you need to figure out exactly what strength of reading glasses you need.

-Because if the reading glasses with a power you choose that isn’t the right one match for your eyes, you may experience some unwanted side effects, such as: not being able to read clearly, feeling headaches, eyes are easily tired, etc.
+Because if the reading glasses with the power you choose that isn’t the right one match for your eyes, you may experience some unwanted side effects, such as: not being able to read clearly, feeling headaches, eyes are easily tired, etc.

 You need readers that you can see clearly when you put them on and open a book to read, not readers that make words look a little off or even gives you a headache.

 Diopter test charts have rows of words ranging in text size that correspond to reading glasses' strengths.
-If you’re purchasing reading glasses online, you can also use printable diopter chart.
+If you’re purchasing reading glasses online, you can also use a printable diopter chart.

 Step 1: Put the printed sheet 14″ away, and attempt to read the top line without reading glasses.